gbvbahia01/Spring-Batch-Thread-ItemReader-Stuck/README.md

 ###### MongoDB
 In MongoDb the same thing can be achieved by calling on the Spring MongoTemplate method [findAndUpdate](https://docs.spring.io/spring-data/mongodb/docs/current/reference/html/#mongo-template.find-and-upsert)
 Changing the status as presented in _findNextToBeProcessed()_ JPA.

-### To Remove?
-As example: try to remove the _throttleLimit_ on the Step and see what will happen with the *Threads Pool Info*.

-##### (TEST) Different results in different machines
-I ran this application in two different machines.
-The first one TEST was never stuck.
-Testing in another machine sometimes the thread stuck problem happened on TEST as PROD.
-When the team test did all tests in TEST and QA, unfortunately, we never had the PROD situation.

 ### H2 Database (In memory)